annad2694/sep10-freedom-project/prep/plan.md

 Hook
 How will you introduce your project in a captivating way?

+Think of your favorite movie or tv show.
+Does it have a lot of superheros in it?
+Is there a lot of gore?
+Is it a crazy action movie where there looks like there is a million angles being taken?

 Product
 How will you show off what you made?